cargosoft-gmbh/cargosoft-api-docs/resources/api_info_description.md

 The webhook uses basic auth as its authorization type.

-**Example**: This example shows a minimal curl to access the webhook.
+**Example**: This example shows a minimal curl request, to access the webhook.
 The basic auth is not valid.

 ```
 curl --location --request POST 'https://api-demo.cargosoft.de/external/webhook' \